AliceBump/RevHC/README.md

 storage.
 An initial schema defines a `users` table to keep track of patients and healthcare providers and their roles.
 Utility helpers in `src/store` provide a simple API to update and read the current user.

+## Email configuration

+Password reset emails are sent via a POST request to the URL provided in the `EMAIL_API_URL` environment variable.
+Configure this variable to point to your email service endpoint.